Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: B Proofs

 \item[$(\Rightarrow)$] For the sufficiency, it suffices to show that all possible triplets $\of{ \{z'_k\}, \tS', \{ \mtheta'_k \} }$ are identical to $\of{ \{z_k\}, \tS, \{ \mtheta_k \} }$ up to label permutation if the model~\eqref{eq:general_dtbm} satisfies Assumption~\eqref{assmp:general_minimal_gap}.
 We show the uniqueness of the three parameters, $\{\mM_k\}, \{\tS\}, \{\mtheta_k\}$ separately.

-First, we show the uniqueness of $\mM_k$ for all $k \in [K]$.
-Without loss of generality, we consider $k=1$ and show the first mode membership matrix; i.e., $\mM'_1 = \mM_1\mP_1$ where $\mP_1$ is a permutation matrix.
+First, we show the uniqueness of $\mM_k$ for all $k \in [K]$. {When $r_k = 1$, all possible $\mM_k$'s are equal to the vector ${\bf 1}_{p_k}$, and the uniqueness holds trivially.
+Hence, we consider the case that $r_k \geq 2$.
+Without loss of generality, we consider $k=1$ with $r_1 \geq 2$ and show the uniqueness of the first mode membership matrix;} i.e., $\mM'_1 = \mM_1\mP_1$ where $\mP_1$ is a permutation matrix.
 The conclusion for $k\geq 2$ can be showed similarly and thus omitted.

 Consider an arbitrary node pair $(i,j)$.
 If $z_1(i) = z_1(j)$, then we have $\onormSize{}{\mX_{1, z_1(i):}^s - \mX_{1, z_1(j):}^s } = 0$ and thus $\onormSize{}{ (\mS')_{1, z'_1(i):}^{s} - (\mS')_{1, z'_1(j):}^{s} } = 0$ by Lemma~\ref{lem:angle}.
 Then, by Assumption~\eqref{assmp:general_minimal_gap}, we have $z'_1(i) = z'_1(j)$.
 Conversely, if $z_1(i) \neq z_1(j)$, then we have $ \onorm{\mX_{1,i:}^s - \mX_{1,j:}^s} \neq 0$ and thus $\onorm{ (\mS')_{1, z'_1(i):}^{s} - (\mS')_{1, z'_1(j):}^{s} } \neq 0$ by Lemma~\ref{lem:angle}.
 Hence, we have $z'_1(i) \neq z'_1(j)$.
 Therefore, we have proven that $z'_1$ is identical $z_i$ up to label permutation.